 We have a 48 hour rule for any sickness/diarrhoea to try to prevent any outbreaks.
 Please ensure that if your child has suffered with either of these, they remain absent from school for a clear 48 hour period from the last attack.

 If your child needs to be away from school, for any reason, please complete an absence request form (S2) or bring in a copy of the medical appointment letter/card.
-All holiday requests for children over 5 years old will be unauthorised.
+Wherever possible, please ensure you give the school at least 2 weeks' notice.
+Holiday requests will not be unauthorised.
 Any absences over 10 sessions (5 days) are reported to Devon County Council in accordance with government guidelines, which may result in a penalty notice.

 We always strive for high attendance at Brixington Primary Academy and work closely with the Education Welfare officer to raise children's attendance.
 Please be advised that 6 missed sessions per half term (3 days) would put a child in a persistent absence category and the Education Welfare Officer may become involved.